Ivon-1/Ivon-1/README.md

-## 👋 ¡Hola!
-Soy Iván Álvarez García
+## 👋 ¡Hello!
+I´m Iván Álvarez García
 I am a web developer with a background in Web Application Development (DAW) and a strong passion for technology and building efficient digital solutions.
 I specialize in designing and developing intuitive, functional interfaces, always aiming to provide the best user experience.

 On the frontend, I have experience with HTML, CSS, JavaScript, Bootstrap, React, and SASS, which allows me to create dynamic and visually appealing applications.
 On the backend, I master PHP, Laravel, MySQL, and PostgreSQL, enabling me to build robust and optimized applications.